Korzok Monastery: Geography

 Korzok is on the Ladakhi portion of the Changthang plateau amidst snow peaks that are the source of water to the lake.
 The Rupshu -Changthang area is a unique landscape.
-The barley fields in the Korzok village vicinity tended by the nomadic Chang-pa herdsmen (apart from the monks staying in the monastery) have been claimed to be the highest cultivated land in the world.
+The barley fields in the Korzok village vicinity tended by the nomadic Changpa herdsmen (apart from the monks staying in the monastery) have been claimed to be the highest cultivated land in the world.
 The nomadic herdsmen seen here living in tents only, rear herds of goats, cows and yaks.
-The wildlife seen in the area consists of Himalayan birds, wild ass (Kiang), foxes and marmots.
+Among the wildlife seen in the area are Himalayan birds, kiang (Tibetan wild ass), foxes and marmots.
 The streams, which rise in the valley, are used for irrigation.
 Summer temperatures in the area reach a high of 36 C and a low of 5 C.

 Local festival

-The Korzok Gu-stor festival is held at the monastery and attracts many Chang-pa, the Tibetan plateau nomadic herdsmen.
+The Korzok Gu-stor festival is held at the monastery and attracts many Chang-pa, the Tibetan Plateau nomadic herdsmen.
 At the festival masks are worn by the dancers to represent the Dharmapalas (guardian divinities of the Buddhist pantheon), and the patron divinities of the Drukpa sect of Tibetan Buddhism.

 The annual monastic festival is also held not only at Korzok but also at the Thuje in the Chungthan valley where the nomadic tribes fervently participate in the rituals.
 They not only make donations to the monasteries but also dedicate one son from each family to the monastery.
 It is said that the local nomads are so dedicated to Buddhism that opposite to their tents they allocate space to keep symbolic statue images of the Rinpoche, usually the Dalai Lama, along with the seven offering cups, in perfect harmony with their own folk (nomadic) religious deities and spirits.